tkonopka/textheat/README.md

 # textheat

-Textbox and heatmap in one React component
+Textbox and heatmap in one React component.

 Check out the demo [here](https://tkonopka.github.io/textheat/).